-Fairmont State University and Pierpont Community & Technical College will host the Marion County Relay for Life on Friday, June 7 at 6 p.m., in the Falcon Center Gym.
-Relay for Life teams from across the county will be selling food, snow cones, bake goods, raffle baskets and more.
+Fairmont State University and Pierpont Community & Technical College will host the Marion County Relay for Life on Friday, June 6, at 6 p.m.
+Events will take place in the lawn area in front of the Education Building.
+Relay for Life teams from across the county will be selling food and other items to benefit Relay for Life.